camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 #### Elasticsearch

 Elasticsearch upgraded from v7.x to v8.x.
-Follow Elasticsearch official [upgrade guide](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/setup-upgrade.html) to ensure you are not using any deprecated values when upgrading.
+Follow the Elasticsearch official [upgrade guide](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/setup-upgrade.html) to ensure you are not using any deprecated values when upgrading.

-##### Elasticsearch - Values File
+##### Elasticsearch - values file

 The syntax of the chart values file has been changed due to the upgrade.
-There are two cases based if you use the default values or custom values.
+There are two cases based on if you use the default values or custom values.

 **Case One:** Default values.yaml